machinetranslate/machinetranslate.org/quality/metrics/bertscore.md

 parent: Metrics
 nav_order: 7
 title: BERTScore
-description: Evaluation metric based on BERT sentence representations
+description: Evaluation metric using BERT sentence representations
 ---

-The **BERTScore** metric calculates the similarity of the sentence representation of the machine translation output and of a human reference translation.
+**BERTScore** is a metric for automatic evaluation of machine translation that calculates the similarity between a machine translation output and a reference translation using sentence representation.

-BERTScore was invented as an improvement on n-gram-based metrics like BLEU.
+BERTScore was invented as an improvement on [n-gram](/../concepts/n-gram.md)-based metrics like [BLEU](bleu.md).

 > BERTScore addresses two common pitfalls in n-gram-based metrics.